straup/markov-phone/README.md

 ## Putting it all together

 `daily.sh` is a simple shell script that is meant to be run every day.
+Think of it as like a mailing-list but one that calls people.

 It does the following:

 * Reads configuration data from a [daily.cfg](https://github.com/straup/markov-phone/blob/master/daily.cfg.example) file.
 This contains things like the location of `sayer.js` seed data, your AWS and Twilio account credentials, the phone numbers you want to call from and two and any other data specific to you.
 * Starts up a copy of `sayer.js` on the local machine using a high-numbered TCP port.